fortisq/it_inventory/README.md

 - Reports and dashboards for asset and subscription insights
 - System Health monitoring for administrators
 - Help and Support Portal for users and administrators
+- Tenant-specific SMTP configuration for customized email settings
+- Admin-controlled Stripe settings management for flexible payment processing

 ## Prerequisites

 - A Linux-based system (Ubuntu recommended)
-- A Stripe account for payment processing
-- An SMTP server for sending emails
+- Docker and Docker Compose

 ## Installation